-While more than one person can verify the same website URL (verification), Google Merchant Center requires that only one account holds the right to upload product data for this URL (claiming).
+While more than one person can verify the same website URL (verification), Google Merchant Center requires that only one account should hold the right to upload product data for this URL (claiming).
 This article describes some of the reasons why you may be unable to claim your website URL and how you may lose an existing claim.
 You can also view a complete list of available ownership verification methods, as well as common verification errors.
 Learn more about the verify and claim process

-Reasons you may be unable to claim your website URL:
+Reasons you may be unable to claim your website URL

 1. You have not verified your website

 - You can only claim a website URL for your Merchant Center account after you’ve verified the URL.
 Make sure you've verified your website URL.

 - Only the user who has verified a website for a particular Merchant Center account can claim it.
 If your Merchant Center account has multiple users, only the user who has verified a site will be able to complete the claim on it.

 2. Your URL has been claimed at a higher level

 - If you’re seeing an error that your URL has been claimed at a higher level, another Merchant Center account has a claim that is taking precedence over yours.
 For example, you will not be able to claim the URL http://shop.example.com if another Merchant Center account has already claimed the URL http://example.com.
 This claim is at a higher level in the domain path, preventing you from claiming a URL that’s part of the same domain.
 Note that if you have claimed the website with www (http://www.example.com) and the sub-account does not have www (http://shop.example.com), the URLs will not be considered in conflict and a sub-account would be needed to raise a separate claim.

 - To resolve this issue, you can enter and verify your website URL at a higher level in the domain path.

 If you claim your website URL at a higher level, this might cause other Merchant Center accounts to lose their existing claims and their ability to upload product data.
 You will be asked to confirm your claim, if the claim affects other accounts.